This is a common question that we get from tour guests or from members of our NYC Travel Tips Facebook group.

 What distinguishes Broadway vs. Off-Broadway (and Off-Off-Broadway) theaters is simply the number of seats in the theater.

-Theaters with houses between 99 and 499 seats are Off-Broadway.
+Off-Broadway are theaters with between 99 and 499 seats.

 You can save some money on discovering Off-Broadway theater during Off-Broadway Week!

 Amazingly, only four of the 40 Broadway Show theaters are actually on Broadway

 All the other Broadway theaters are in the theater district in the blocks east and west of Broadway around Times Square.

 Broadway theaters are, more or less, theaters in New York that must abide by Actors' Equity's Broadway production contracts.

 Other Unions of theater workers (stagehands, musicians, playwrights, etc.) also have contracts linked to the size and type of the theater.

 Ticket prices are higher on Broadway, and the costs of creating and running a show are also higher.